 5 things I learned on my unexpected and unconventional career path.

-Cara Armstrong is the Founder and CEO of Baby Barista, mother of three, and a passionate advocate for the special needs community.
+Cara Armstrong is the Founder and CEO of Baby Barista, a mother of three, and a passionate advocate for the special needs community.
 To learn more about Cara and her entrepreneurial journey, go to MyBabyBarista.com/journal.
 You can follow Baby Barista on Instagram at @mybabybarista and her daughter Mia at @count_mia_in